srinidhicr/Spoon-And-Fork/README.md

 ### USER SIDE

 In the user side,
-- login to save their contents
+- login to save user data
-- update their profile
+- update user profile
 - surf through a variety of recipes
+- search for a recipe
 - view recipes based on category
 - add recipes as favourites
 - send a message/feedback to the admin
-- search for a recipe

 ### ADMIN SIDE